 (c) A billing and payment schedule.
 Interim payments may be made for partial completion of tasks or services.
-When a contract specifies an end product, an amount equal to at least 10 percent of the total may be withheld until all required work is completed and accepted;
+When a contract specifies an end product, an amount up to 10 percent of the total contract amount may be withheld until all required work is completed and accepted;

-(d) A provision that payments will be made for completed work that is accepted by the Agency, unless other payment provisions are approved by the Division;
+(d) A provision that payments will be made for completed work that is accepted by the Contracting Agency, unless other payment provisions are approved by DAS Central Purchasing;